 No matter what type of skin you have, it can be prone to acne due to dehydration.
 Let me explain it.
 People with oily skin would rather suffer from overactive sebaceous glands.
 Excess oil can be produced to compensate for the lack of moisture.
 It clogs the pore, forming a little bump – a “dream place” for bacteria to multiply, thrive, and develop nasty acne.
 Dry skin is also predisposed to this issue.
-Without adequate levels of moisture, dead cells accumulate in the upper layer of skin, blocking the pores with bacteria inside.
+Without adequate levels of moisture, dead cells accumulate in the upper layer of the skin, blocking the pores with bacteria inside.

 Balance is crucial, and the only way to make your skin healthy is to put moisture back by using the right beauty products.
 The best ingredient for boosting hydration is hyaluronic acid.
 You might be skeptical because of fear of worsening your condition.
 But we have collected the most recent scientific evidence to dispel your doubts.

 Hyaluronic acid is a sugar molecule that is naturally present in the human body.
 In the skin, it is responsible for hydration and elasticity.
 The substance acts as a magnet for moisture, helping skin cells retain as much water as possible so that your skin feels plump and healthy.
 Commercial hyaluronic acid is mainly produced by bacteria in the laboratory and comes in several forms available in the market.
 The main difference between them is their molecular weight and stability, which correlate with efficacy.
 Why are we focusing on this?
 Hyaluronic acid is safe for all skin types, but it would be useful to know what specific form of HA suits your skin best.